digitallawyer/openlegaldictionary/_definitions/marauder.md

 ---
 title: Marauder
 permalink: "/definitions/marauder.html"
-body: "“A marauder is defined ln the law to be ‘one wbo, while employed in the army as a soldier, commits larceny or robbery in the neighborhood of tbe camp, or while wandering away from the army?
-But ln the modern and metaphorical sense of the word, as now sometimes used in common speech, it seems to be applied to a class of persons who are not a part of any regular army, and are not answerable to any military discipline, but wbo are mere lawless banditti, engaged in plundering, robbery, murder, and all
+body: "“A marauder is defined in the law to be ‘one wbo, while employed in the army as a soldier, commits larceny or robbery in the neighborhood of tbe camp, or while wandering away from the army?
+But in the modern and metaphorical sense of the word, as now sometimes used in common speech, it seems to be applied to a class of persons who are not a part of any regular army, and are not answerable to any military discipline, but wbo are mere lawless banditti, engaged in plundering, robbery, murder, and all